peteroupc/CBOR/docs/PeterO.Cbor.PODOptions.md

     public bool RemoveIsPrefix { get; }

-Gets a value indicating whether the "Is" prefix in property names is removed before they are used as keys.
+Gets a value indicating whether the "Is" prefix in property names is emoved before they are used as keys.

 <b>Returns:</b>

  `true` if the prefix is removed; otherwise,  `false` .

 ### UseCamelCase

     public bool UseCamelCase { get; }

-Gets a value indicating whether property names are converted to camel case before they are used as keys.
+Gets a value indicating whether property names are converted to camel ase before they are used as keys.

 <b>Returns:</b>

  `true` if the names are converted to camel case; otherwise,  `false` .